Slain Marine who cradled baby at Kabul airport loved her job

 Hoover said his son was also a best friend to his two sisters and loved all his extended family.
 He had a girlfriend in California and was the kind of guy who “lit up a room” when he came in, his father said.

 Nate Thompson of Murray, Utah, first met Hoover when they were 10 years old in Little League football.
 They stayed friends through high school, where Hoover played lineman.
-He was undersized for the position, but his heart and hard work more than made up for what he lacked in statute, Thompson said.
+He was undersized for the position, but his heart and hard work more than made up for what he lacked in stature, Thompson said.
 As a friend, he was selfless and kind.

 “If we had trouble with grades, trouble with family or trouble on the field, we always called Taylor.
-He’s always level-headed, even if he’s struggling himself,” he said.
+He’s always levelheaded, even if he’s struggling himself,” he said.

 DEAGAN WILLIAM-TYELER PAGE, 23

-Corporal Daegan William-Tyeler Page served in the 2nd Battalion, 1st Marine Regiment based at Camp Pendleton, California, and planned to go to trade school and possibly become a lineman after his enlistment ended, his family said in a statement.
+Cpl.
+Daegan William-Tyeler Page served in the 2nd Battalion, 1st Marine Regiment based at Camp Pendleton, California, and planned to go to trade school and possibly become a lineman after his enlistment ended, his family said in a statement.

 Page was raised in Red Oak, Iowa, and in the Omaha area and joined the Marines after graduating from Millard South High School.
 He is mourned by his girlfriend, parents, stepmom and stepdad, four siblings and grandparents, the family statement said.

-“Daegan will always be remembered for his tough outer shell and giant heart,” the statement said. ”Our hearts are broken, but we are thankful for the friends and family who are surrounding us during this time.
-Our thoughts and prayers are also with the other Marine and Navy families whose loved ones died alongside Daegan.”
+“Daegan will always be remembered for his tough outer shell and giant heart,” the statement said. ”Our hearts are broken, but we are thankful for the friends and family who are surrounding us during this time.”

 RYAN KNAUSS, 23

 Army Staff Sgt.
-Ryan Knauss was remembered as a motivated man who loved his country and was looking forward to coming back to the U.S. and eventually moving to Washington, D.C., family members told WATE-TV in Knoxville, Tennessee.
+Ryan Knauss was remembered as a funny man who loved his country and was looking forward to coming home and moving to Washington, D.C., relatives told WATE-TV in Knoxville, Tennessee.

-Knauss’ grandfather, Wayne Knauss, told the television station that his grandson attended Gibbs High School and grew up in a Christian home.
+Knauss had been stationed at Fort Bragg, North Carolina, and he was part of the 9th Psychological Operations Battalion, 8th Psychological Operations Group, the Defense Department said.

-“A motivated young man who loved his country,” Wayne Knauss said.
+“A motivated young man who loved his country,” his grandfather, Wayne Knauss, told the TV station.
 “He was a believer, so we will see him again in God’s heaven.”

-Stepmother Linnae Knauss said Ryan planned to move to Washington after he returned to the U.S.

 HUNTER LOPEZ, 22

+Cpl.
 Hunter Lopez, whose parents work at the Riverside County Sheriff’s Department in Southern California, was a sheriff’s Explorer for three years before joining the Marine Corps in September 2017, Sheriff Chad Bianco said.

 Bianco said Lopez planned to follow in his parents’ footsteps and become a Riverside County Sheriff’s Deputy after his deployment.